fran-scala/ML_exam_PhD/README.md

 In fact, since quantum states of $n$ qubits live in a Hilbert space of dimension $d=2^n$ which is exponential in the number of qubits itself, one can see that a fixed dataset size leads to overfitting and poor performance of the model as the number of qubits increases.
 For this reason, we will repeat the training procedure of a MLP with different datasets corresponding to different numbers of qubits ($n\in\{2,3,4,5\}$) for both the case with fixed (Sec 1.0) and exponential (Sec 1.1) dataset sizes.

+(We gathered the results of the different trainings in a single file and then we compare the results through their loss histories and ROC curves.
+One can skip directly to the *Multi-qubit data analysis* sections (1.1.3 and 1.2.3) load the data and see the results.)

 While in Sec.
 2 we complicate the classification task by adding data coming from different experiments (extra classes) to be distinguished one from the other and from noise.
 This is done for 5 qubits with exponentially big dataset (equally divided in 3 classes).
 We will see that the MLP (Sec.
 2.1) employed in the previous section is able to perform well also in this case, but employing a CNN (Sec.
 2.2) will improve the performance while reducing the number of parameters (from 80k to 30k).

 ### Table of content